charlynebuerki/data-visualization-project-2021-cam/README.md

 #### Calendar

-What is the difference in average price between the three locations?
+**What is the difference in average price of listings between the three locations?**

-We calculate the average price for each listing from the most recent price predictions (February 2021).
-Each listing is distributed into different average price categories of 100$ intervals.
-We plot the percentage of listings per category.

 ![Map of listings](assets/figures/calendar/calendar-pies.png)

-We see that Geneva and Vaud have more listings in the cheaper category than Zurich.
+Geneva and Vaud have more listings in the cheaper category than Zurich.
 Zurich also has a significant part of listings in the higher [500-600$/night] category compared to the others.

-Was there an impact of Covid-19 on price predictions?
+**Was there an impact of Covid-19 on price predictions?**

 For each location and the first four price categories, we plot the time-series of average price predictions.
 This is done for four different predictions: before the pandemic (January 2020), during the first wave (May 2020) and second wave (December 2020-February 2021).
 We also add in local holidays (grey dotted lines) and significant dates of the pandemic (red dotted lines):
 *  13 March 2020: beginning of pandemic restrictions (mostly in the Romandie)